Introduction

 Step 3: Choose a Notified Body (If Required)

-For Class Is (sterile), Im (measuring), Ir (reusable surgical instruments), and all higher classes, you must work with a Notified Body—an independent organization designated by the EU.
+For Class Is (sterile), Im (measuring), Ir (reusable surgical instruments), and all higher classes (IIa, IIb, III), you must work with a Notified Body—an independent organization designated by the European authorities.

 They will: